10 Things Happy Couples Do Differently

 4. Eat Dinner Together Often (No TV)

 I recently read a quote that said that sometimes, the old ways of communication are still the best.

 Food also brings back memories that can only be remembered with the smells and tastes that meals provide.

-5. Talk Regularly
+5. Happy Couples Talk Regularly

-Almost every relationship book and every happy couple that I have met that have been married for any length of time, past when the kids have moved out, have told me to talk to each other.
+Almost every relationship book and every happy couple I have met that have been married for any length of time, past when the kids have moved out, have told me to talk to each other.

 Join a club, do something, go out and create things to talk about besides the kids.

-I dare you to go on a date this very week with ONE rule: you cannot talk about the kids.
+I dare you to go on a date this week with ONE rule: you cannot talk about the kids.

 6. Be Faithful